MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshooting-sp.md

 ---
-title: Troubleshooting the Sales Insights features
+title: Troubleshoot issues related to the Sales Premium features
-description: Know about the issues that are related to the Sales Insights features, and how to troubleshoot them.
+description: Know about the issues that are related to the Sales Premium features, and how to troubleshoot them.
 author: sbmjais
 ms.author: shjais
 ms.topic: troubleshooting
-ms.date: 02/02/2022
+ms.date: 02/23/2022
 ---

-# Troubleshooting Sales Premium
+# Troubleshoot Sales Premium features

 This article helps you troubleshoot and resolve issues related to the Sales Premium features.